pagkly/Zed/Investopedia4/What Is a Value Chain.md

 The company selects its products carefully, featuring items that you generally can't find elsewhere.
 Its [[private-label]](https://www.investopedia.com/terms/p/private-brand.asp) products account for more than 80 percent of its offerings, which often have the highest [[profit margins]](https://www.investopedia.com/terms/p/profitmargin.asp), too, as Trader Joe's can source them efficiently in volume.3 Another vital piece of product development for Trader Joe's is its taste-testing and chef-partnership programs, which ensure high quality and continuous product refinement.

 **3\.
-Outbound logistics.** Many supermarkets offer home delivery, but Trader Joe's does not.
+Outbound logistics.** Many supermarkets [[Offer|offer]] home delivery, but Trader Joe's does not.
 Yet here, we can apply the activity of outbound logistics to mean the range of amenities that shoppers encounter once they are inside a Trader Joe's store.
 The company has thought carefully about the kind of experience it wants us to have when we visit its stores.

 Among Trader Joe's many tactical logistics are its in-store tastings.
 Usually, there are a few product tastings happening simultaneously, which create a lively atmosphere, and often coincide with the seasons and holidays.
 The tasting stations feature both new and familiar items that are prepared and served by staff.